Best Cage Size for Polish Rabbit

 Seasonal Habitat Adjustments for Polish Rabbit

 Adapting your Polish Rabbit's living environment to seasonal changes protects both health and comfort.
 Summer adjustments for a Small (2.5-3.5 lbs) small animal: increase water availability, add cooling surfaces, ensure the enclosure has adequate airflow, and never expose your Polish Rabbit to direct sun in enclosed spaces.
 Winter modifications: add thermal bedding layers, seal drafts around the enclosure, and maintain consistent indoor temperatures.
-Seasonal parasite prevention affects habitat management too—flea and tick seasons may require more frequent cleaning of your Polish Rabbit's enclosure and resting areas.
+Seasonal parasite prevention affects habitat management too—mite and parasite concernss may require more frequent cleaning of your Polish Rabbit's enclosure and resting areas.
 For Polish Rabbit with moderate exercise needs, adjust indoor enrichment to compensate when weather limits outdoor activities.
 Track how your Polish Rabbit responds to seasonal shifts and maintain a seasonal setup checklist for efficient transitions.